Corneal Collagen Cross-Linking for Keratoconus

 Corneal collagen cross-linking (CXL) is currently the only treatment that may slow down the progression of keratoconus.
 It is a minimally invasive procedure to strengthen corneal tissue and stabilize the cornea’s shape.

-If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. Moshe Roth at The Scleral Lens Center at Family Eye Care to evaluate whether CXL is the best option for you.
+If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. Moshe Roth and Dr. Steffani Tiomno at Family Eye Care to evaluate whether CXL is the best option for you.

 What Is Corneal Collagen Cross-Linking?